xintao222/androidemojimap/README.md

 ##License

-Apache Commons Collections is included in this project and is under the [Apache Commons 2.0](http://www.apache.org/licenses/LICENSE-2.0)

-The rest is licensed under [Apache Commons 2.0](http://www.apache.org/licenses/LICENSE-2.0) as well.
+This project is licensed under [Apache Commons 2.0](http://www.apache.org/licenses/LICENSE-2.0) as well.

 Made by the folks at [Hall.com](https://hall.com)